devgeniem/wp-queue/README.md

 }, 1, 1 );
 ```

 When creating a new queue, all its entries should be stored in the protected `$entries` property as an instance of a class implementing the `\Geniem\Queue\Interfaces\EntryInterface`.
 The actual entry data is untyped, but we encourage keeping the type consistent withing a specific queue.
-The actual entry handler can be created by implementing the `\Geniem\Queue\Interfaces\FetchableInterface` interface.
+The actual entry handler can be created by implementing the `\Geniem\Queue\Interfaces\EntryFetcherInterface` interface.

 The queue creation is handled with the `Geniem\Queue\QueueCreator` class.
 This ensures all dependecies are strictly typed and injected in place.